kaaveland/advent-of-code-rs/README.md

 Solution comments
 --

+2019 learning/impressions:

+- The intcode machine was amazing and quite challenging, eventually.
+I loved trying to tinker with it to avoid having to make big changes to solve the later stages of the calendar, when the requirements for the machine became more and more complex.
+- I'm quite satisfied with my modeling for [Day 24](y2019/src/day_24.rs), where I felt like I was able to utilize traits in a good way to achieve both reuse between part 1 and part 2 in the "right way".
+- I played [Day 25](y2019/src/day_25.rs) manually, then hardcoded the script, after my automatic program ran afoul of f. ex. the infinite loop, and I decided that there were too many trips to deal with.
+- [Day 22](y2019/src/day_22.rs) was a lot of fun!
+It was also great to have the naive implementation for when I needed the clever one, `quickcheck` was very helpful in assuring me that I was making progress and getting the same results with the clever method.
+- As usual, there's a bunch of search problems.
+I usually get away with a simple breadth first search or depth first search, but increasingly I find that I do a lot of work to transform my part 2 into an input that will allow me to reuse my part 1 code somehow.
+Perhaps it's about time I make some decent, reusable search implementations, but I really like that the programs are more or less standalone.

 2020 learning/impressions:

 - Compile times were getting long enough to be annoying at this point, but switching the layout of the repo to use